cfshi/coronavirus/fake_researchnet.md

 ## Complete Summary of Research Proposal

-TODO
+TODO:

+Summarize your research proposal (maximum 1 page).
+Note that your summary must also address how the research proposed is aligned with the objectives of this call and one of the research areas.

 ## Enter Budget Information

-5 hours/week for NPI, PI, CoA
+4 hours/week for NPI, PI, CoA
 3 hours/week for Collab, KU

 40 hours/week for CFS and BC postdoc

+See budget.md

+## Attach Other Application Materials

+TODO:
+Letter of support from collab and others (CDC ...)